Comment

 Want to support the IUOMA with a financial gift via PayPal?

 The money will be used to keep the IUOMA-platform alive.
-Current donations keep platform online till 1-september-2024.
+Current donations keep platform online till 1-AUG-2026.
 If you want to donate to get IUOMA-publications into archives and museums please mention this with your donation.
 It will then be used to send some hardcopy books into museums and archives.
 You can order books yourself too at the IUOMA-Bookshop.
 That will sponsor the IUOMA as well.

 Bewaren